The Ultimate Wedding Photography Timeline for a Stress-Free Wedding Day

 Anniversary Dance

-9:30 PM Open Dance Floor
+9:30 Open Dance Floor

 Open dance floor / candids of guests dancing